-Why do I need to make a FOIA Request?
+Why would I need to make a FOIA Request?

-A provision exists under U.S. visa law for the issuance of a returning resident special immigrant visa to a green card holder who remained outside the United States for longer than one year, (or beyond the validity period of a Re-entry Permit, which is 2 years), due to circumstances beyond his/her control.
+A provision exists under U.S. Law for the issuance of a returning resident, special immigrant visa, to a Green Card holder who remained outside the United States for longer than one year, (or beyond the validity period of a Re-entry Permit, which is 2 years), due to circumstances proven to be beyond their control.